Trigotometry/prnkstr-client/README.md

-# React front end for "masters" of the Prnkstr Chrome Extension.
+# React front-end control panel for the Prnkstr Chrome Extension.

-More details to follow.
+More details to follow, once I have some time.